analog-nico/assumejs/README.md

 var chai = require('chai');

 chai.use(function (_chai, utils) {
   // Write your plugin code here.
 });

 // This is identical in assume.js:
 var assume = require('assumejs');

 assume.chaiUse(function (_chai, utils) {
   // Write your plugin code here.
 });
 ```

-Read chai's docs on the [core concepts](http://chaijs.com/guide/plugins/) and how to [build a helper](http://chaijs.com/guide/helpers/) to get started.
+To get started read chai's docs on the [core concepts](http://chaijs.com/guide/plugins/) and how to [build a helper](http://chaijs.com/guide/helpers/).

 **Caution:** If you install an existing plugin or write your own you have to obey one rule: Any assertion must be executed through `chai.Assertion.assert(...)`.
 Assume.js overwrites this method in order to not throw an error if an assumption is violated and to invoke the notification handler instead.
+If the plugin throws its own errors instead of calling the assert method the production code will crash!

 ## How do I get notified of violated assumptions?